The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

-For now, and with the indications we have available to us, we undertook a systematic exploration of the asymmetry in our simulated disc with aim of correlating global disc eccentricity with the parameters (mainly orbital) of the planetary companion.
+For now, and with the indications we have available to us, we undertook a systematic exploration of the asymmetry in our simulated disc with the aim of correlating global disc eccentricity with the parameters (mainly orbital) of the planetary companion.
 We approached the question from two different perspectives.
-First, we examined disc eccentricity in a suite of simulations using our secular dynamical framework.
-The hope being to couple our parametric study with ALMA characterization of the disc's geometry, and in the process further constrain the planet's orbital parameters.
+First, we examined disc eccentricity in a suite of secular dynamical simulations exploring a range in $(a_b, e_b)$.
+We did so in the hope of constraining the planet's orbital parameters by confronting simulated disc eccentricity with ALMA observations of disc geometry.
 Then, we allowed for radiation pressure (in the addition to the purely gravitational interactions in our model) and undertook the same parametric exploration to compare with scattered light imaging \citep{kalas2015direct, crotts2021deep}.

-Within the first approach, and allowing for variations of planetary semi-major axis and eccentricity within the uncertainty intervals inferred in \citet{Nguyen_2020} and listed in Table \ref{table_system_parameters}, we compute the global density-weighed disc eccentricity $\bar{e}_{\rm d}$ and contour its surface in Figure \ref{disc_ecc_grav}.
+Following the first approach, and allowing for variations of planetary semi-major axis and eccentricity within the uncertainty intervals inferred in \citet{Nguyen_2020} and listed in Table \ref{table_system_parameters}, we compute the global density-weighed disc eccentricity $\bar{e}_{\rm d}$ and contour its surface in Figure \ref{disc_ecc_grav}.
 As expected, a closer and more eccentric planet generates a more eccentric disc.
 For almost half of the parameter space within the uncertainty intervals, the disc features minimal ($\bar{e}_{\rm d}\leq0.05$) to null eccentricity.
 Meanwhile, a maximum disc eccentricity of $\bar{e}_{\rm d}=0.276$ can be attained with a planet having $(a_{\rm b}, e_{\rm b})= (600$ AU, $0.73)$.
 The nominal orbital parameters of the planet from \citet{Nguyen_2020} are $(a_{\rm b}, e_{\rm b})= (850$ AU, $0.44)$, corresponding to $\bar{e}_{\rm d}=0.07$.
 Exciting the disc eccentricity to $\bar{e}_{\rm d}\approx0.1$ requires the planetary pericenter to be no farther than 415 AU.
 For $\bar{e}_{\rm d}\geq0.2$, the study constrains the planet to a narrow window of the parameter space with a maximum pericenter distance of 240 AU.
-Thus it would be interesting to see whether future better resolved characterization of the disc will confirm these constraints or call for more physics into our modelling.
+It would be interesting to see whether future, better resolved, characterization of the disc will confirm these constraints or call for more physics into our modelling.